User Experience: Accessibility Standards in Web and Product Design

 UX Design

-Research was the most important part that led me to the right direction while working on UX design.
+Research was the most important part that led me in the right direction while working on UX design.
 This was the fundamental part that we needed to take care of.
 I started with accumulating all the data from research and started planning prototypes.

 UI Design